nextcord/nextcord/docs/cogs.rst

 - Cogs are then registered with the :meth:`.Client.add_cog` call.
 - Cogs are subsequently removed with the :meth:`.Client.remove_cog` call.

+If you want to use :class:`ext.commands.Command` instead of/with application commands, use :class:`ext.commands.Cog` instead.

 Quick Example
 -------------